Origins of the UV continuum and Balmer emission lines in Little Red Dots: observational validation of dense gas envelope models enshrouding the AGN: Discussion

 In any case, a non-spherical envelope phase may still play an important role during the evolutionary transition from LRDs to normal AGNs \citep[see e.g.,][for examples of transition-phase LRDs]{Merida2025arXiv}.
 The continuous distribution observed in the color–color diagram (Figure~\ref{fig:sample}a) from LRDs to LBDs suggests that LRDs can gradually evolve into normal Type 1 AGNs \citep[see also, e.g.,][for a similar discussion on the evolutionary stages of LRDs]{Barro2025arXiv}.
 Such a transition could naturally proceed through a non-spherical envelope phase, providing a physical link to the unified model of AGNs \citep[e.g.,][]{Netzer2015ARAA}.

 $\bullet$ {\it Non-envelope models}\\ Although recent theoretical and observational works often focus on envelope models, they were originally proposed to explain a subset of LRDs with extreme properties such as deep Balmer breaks, Balmer absorption lines, exponential wing line profiles, or blackbody-like continuum shape from rest optical to infrared \citep[e.g.,][]{Naidu_2025,Rusakov2025arXiv,Lin_2025c}.
 It is thus possible that the dense gas envelope is needed only for these extreme LRDs and different physics may lie behind the overall normal population of LRDs.
-Our LRD sample selected in this paper includes some of these extreme LRDs, which requires a dense gas envelope to explain its properties, but there is no clear evidence suggesting these extreme ones are distinctive from other normal LRDs.
-Particularly, the color distribution in the $\beta_{\rm opt}$-$\beta_{\rm UV}$ diagram suggests that they just occupy the high-end tail of a continuous distribution rather than disconnected from the rest.
+However, our LRD sample selected in this paper includes some of these extreme LRDs, which requires a dense gas envelope to explain its properties -- three shows a Balmer break deeper than a factor of 3, and a roughly half of the sample LRDs indeed show considerably flattening in the rest-optical slope at $>5500$ \AA\ (i.e., a blackbody-like continuum shape).
+There is no clear evidence suggesting these LRDs are distinctive/disconnected from other normal LRDs.
+The color distribution in the $\beta_{\rm opt}$-$\beta_{\rm UV}$ diagram and the gradual transition in the UV-to-H$\alpha$ luminosity ratios (Section \ref{subsec:continuity}) suggest that they just occupy the high-end tail of a continuous distribution rather than disconnected from the rest.
 This should indicate that the envelope models are more plausible for the entire LRD population than others, as they do not require additional non-trivial fine-tuning.

 We finally note that our key results presented in Section \ref{sec:results} do not depend on the envelope model assumption.
 The sample selection of LRDs and LBDs are purely based on the rest UV and optical colors among broad H$\alpha$ line emitters.
 The correlation between UV continuum and narrow/broad H$\alpha$ lines and the Ly$\alpha$ emissivity are not affected by the assumption of the origin of the red rest optical continuum in LRDs.
 Therefore, the main results in this paper are important constraints on any successful LRD model.
 The systematic offset in the UV-to-H$\alpha$ luminosity ratio between LRDs and LBDs needs to be accounted even when other models are considered.